Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 Egg Theft: Stealing a patient’s eggs without consent, as seen in the infamous 1987 Garden Grove case involving Dr. Ricardo Asch.

-Most documented cases happened between the 1970s and 1990s.
-Donor records back then were paper-based or nonexistent.
-The industry operated with almost no oversight.
-These cases are surfacing now because of a tool the doctors never anticipated: consumer DNA testing.
+Most documented cases happened between the 1970s and 1990s, when donor records were paper-based or nonexistent and the fertility industry operated with almost no regulatory oversight.

 What the Law Says: State by State